 Ways in which we may help the bully:

-- Reach out to counselors, therapist, others who will help us in determining the underlying cause for such behavior.
+- Reach out to counselors, therapists, others who will help us in determining the underlying cause for such behavior.

 - Intervene bullying instantly when witnessed.

 - Do not use violence, verbal threats, intimidation or cruelty to make our children listen or behave